Measure-Theoretic Time-Delay Embedding: Numerical Experiments

 \subsection{NOAA SST Reconstruction}

 In Section \ref{subsec:realdata}, we performed full state reconstruction on the NOAA SST dataset using both the pointwise and measure-based approaches.
-Figure \ref{fig:SSTData} visualizes the dataset we use to perform the reconstruction.
-Figure \ref{fig:4a} shows a single snapshot of the dataset, as well as the geospatial location at which we collect partial observational data.
-Figure \ref{fig:4b} plots the temperature time series at this location.
+Fig.~\ref{fig:SSTData} visualizes the dataset we use to perform the reconstruction.
+Fig.~\ref{fig:4a} shows a single snapshot of the dataset, as well as the geospatial location at which we collect partial observational data.
+Fig.~\ref{fig:4b} plots the temperature time series at this location.
 Figures \ref{fig:4c} and \ref{fig:4d} visualize projections of the input-output measure data used to train the model according to \eqref{eq:distribution}.
-More specifically, Figure \ref{fig:4d} plots the input measures constructed according to the partially observed data in time-delay coordinates, while \ref{fig:4c} shows the output measures in the POD reconstruction space.
+More specifically, Fig.~\ref{fig:4d} plots the input measures constructed according to the partially observed data in time-delay coordinates, while \ref{fig:4c} shows the output measures in the POD reconstruction space.